What is Carbon Graphite: Use Cases, Properties, Chemical Formulas & More

 These terms refer to two classes of Engineered Carbon Materials which are predominantly Carbon and in general differ by their peak processing temperature which has a dramatic effect on the ingredients.

-• Mix – done under heat until the Raw Materials a thoroughly homoginized and the Fillers coated with the binder
+• Mix: done under heat until the Raw Materials a thoroughly homogenized and the Fillers coated with the binder

-Both Carbon/Graphite and Electrographite Materials are porous after Baking or Graphtization (10% to 25% by volume) and many times receive an impregnation to enhance performance and/or physical strength.
-Components are also machined using a variety of machine types (Lath, Mill, Grinder, Lapper, etc.).
+Both Carbon Graphite and Electrographite Materials are porous after Baking or Graphitization (10% to 25% by volume) and many times receive an impregnation to enhance performance and/or physical strength.
+Components are also machined using a variety of machine types (Lath, Mill, Grinder, Lapper, etc.)

 Electrographite Materials may also be impregnated between the Baking and Graphitization steps.